Eric0rtega/surfs_up/README.md

 - Determine the Summary Statistics for December
 - A written report for the statistical analysis

 To provide a further analysis I would not only look into temperatures but also weather conditions maybe create a table or dictionary of those data correlations.
-I would also run furher queries on January Temperatures and also a query for temperatures of all the years each individually and as a whole.
-I believe that would really seal the deal if there is any missin peices or even if there are some hidden faults in the original analysis that we did not catch because we did not analyze enough.
+I would also run further queries on January Temperatures and also a query for temperatures of all the years each individually and as a whole.
+I believe that would really seal the deal to determine if there are any missing pieces or if there were some hidden faults in the original analysis that we did not catch because we did not analyze enough.

 ### Results
 ![June Temperatures Description](june_temps.png)